evancz/guide.elm-lang.org/book/optimization/lazy.md

 Notice that the text input, entries, and controls are all in separate lazy nodes.
 So I can type however many characters I want in the input without ever building virtual nodes for the entries or controls.
 They are not changing!
 So the first tip is **try to use lazy nodes at the root of your application.**

 It can also be useful to use lazy in long lists of items.
 In the TodoMVC app, it is all about adding entries to your todo list.
-You could conceivable have hundreds of entries, but they change very infrequently.
+You could conceivably have hundreds of entries, but they change very infrequently.
 This is a great candidate for laziness!
 By switching `viewEntry entry` to `lazy viewEntry entry` we can skip a bunch of allocation that is very rarely useful.
 So the second tip is **try to use lazy nodes on repeated structures where each individual item changes infrequently.**

 ## Summary